rbraband521/Sequelize-Model-Associations/Associations.md

 One-To-Many associations connect one source with multiple targets, while all these targets are connected only with this single source.

-###### Project specific explanation
+###### Project specific explanation: We are trying to associate a single User to many Courses as well as a single Course to a single User.

-We are trying to associate a single User to many Courses as well as a single Course to a single User.
 The relationship must be a two-way street.
 The key words for this association are `hasMany` and `belongsTo`.

 To tell Sequelize that you want an association a function must be called.
 Here is the structure of the function: